nleut/pitch_quality/README.md

 # Contents
 pitch_quality.py: Bokeh code for running dashboard program and plotting data

-pitch_confidence.ipynb: Jupyter notebook for creating pitch quality dataset and some early Bokeh graphs
+data_notebook.ipynb: Jupyter notebook for creating pitch quality dataset and some early Bokeh graphs

 data: various data sources for generating pitch_quality.csv and pitcher_stats.csv, which are used for the plots.
 The full PITCHf/x dataset used for creating the plotting data is not included in the repository due to size.